• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Chebbakia

-Being the second staple of Morocco, Chebakia is the most popular and most favourite cake in the country.
-It is served with Moroccan soup or as a side-dish to tea, and is traditionnally prepared in the sacred month of Ramadan.
+Chebakia, the second staple of Morocco and a favorite cake, is traditionally served with Moroccan soup or tea, especially during the sacred month of Ramadan.

 Gazelle Horns ( Kaab El Ghzal )